eldoyle/PythonIntro/_episodes/09-numpy.md

 The expression `np.loadtxt(...)` is a **function** call that asks Python to run the function named *loadtxt* which is part of the numpy library (which we asked Python to abbeviate as *np*).
-This dotted notation is used everywhere in Python to refer to the parts of things as thing.component.
+This dotted notation is used everywhere in Python to refer to the component parts of things as thing.component (in this case, *libraryName.functionName()*, since the function is a part of the library).

 We supplied *np.loadtxt* with 4 parameters:
 * fname is the name of the file we want to read